PrabhakarOP/CollaboratedFeedbackManagementSystem/README.md

 # How To Use Section

  1. In any point of the program enter 'q' to abort the current process and return to previous menu.

+        Except:

-        except:   1.
-During entering question number.
+           1. During entering question number.
            2. when a message like "press enter to continue" shows.
            3. when entering your options.